What Are Alkyl Halides?

 Uses of Alkyl Halide

-- Many organic compounds containing halogens occur in nature and some of these are clinically useful.
+- Many organic compounds containing halogens occur in nature, and some of them are clinically useful.

 - They are used as solvents for relatively non-polar compounds and as starting materials for the synthesis of a wide range of organic compounds.

-- Chlorine containing antibiotic, chloramphenicol, produced by soil microorganisms is very effective for the treatment of typhoid fever.
+- A chlorine-containing antibiotic, chloramphenicol, produced by soil microorganisms, is very effective for the treatment of typhoid fever.

-- Some of the fully fluorinated compounds are being considered as potential blood substitutes in surgery.
+- Some fully fluorinated compounds are considered potential blood substitutes in surgery.

 - They are used as synthon equivalents in organic synthesis.